-In a number of phone conversations with the committee and the Chancellor's Office, Irene Perciali, Director of Strategic Initiatives at bepress, made it clear that there are no economies of scale that they can achieved when implementing Digital Commons for a consortium.
-The annual fee covers things like hosting costs, customizations, and support services, and therefore supporting 23 Digital Commons instances costs bepress 23 times what it costs them to support a single instance.
+In a number of phone conversations with the committee and the Chancellor's Office, Irene Perciali, Director of Strategic Initiatives at bepress, made it clear that the company does not offer group discounts.
+She explained that there are no economies of scale that bepress can achieve when implementing Digital Commons for a consortium.
+The annual fee covers things like basic hosting and storage costs, customizations, and support services, and therefore supporting 23 Digital Commons instances costs bepress 23 times what it costs them to support a single instance.
 Bepress is willing to offer deep discounts on a shared portal site, which would provide a systemwide view of all CSU repositories, but they are unwilling to offer deep discounts on the core service itself.